TechGuy9810/Hotel-Site/README.md

 4. Start the server by running a command such as node index.js or nodemon index.js in the terminal.
 5. Test the API by sending HTTP requests to the server using tools such as Postman or cURL.

-MONGO=here will be your mongodb value
+MONGO=here will be your MongoDB value
-JWT= Here will be your jason web token (Generate random number for secured your API).
+JWT= Here will be your Jason web token (Generate a random number to secure your API).

 6. Start the server by running a command such as node index.js or nodemon index.js in the terminal.
 7. Test the API by sending HTTP requests to the server using tools such as Postman or cURL.
 8.
-> Note: Please note that these are general instructions for setting up an Express API, and the specific implementation details may vary depending on your project's requirements.
+> Note: These are general instructions for setting up an Express API, and the specific implementation details may vary depending on your project's requirements.
 Before starting, make sure to read the project's documentation or readme file to obtain any specific instructions or requirements.

-### What Features Will You Find Here ?
+### What Features Will You Find Here?
 1. Dynamic home page, serving as the landing page for all users.
 2. User dashboards.
 3. User login page with professional handling of all kinds of validations.